jadejadivyaraj04/smart_firebase_fcm/README.md

 ## ❓ FAQ

 **Q: Can I use this package without Firebase Analytics or Crashlytics?**
-A: Yes!
-Use `FirebaseFeatureFlags` to enable or disable specific features as needed.
+✅ Yes — just toggle the flags in `FirebaseFeatureFlags`.

-**Q: How do I customize notification redirection?**
+**Q: How do I customize notification navigation?**
-A: Implement your navigation logic in the `FCMHandler.handleMessage` function.
+🛠️ Implement your redirection logic inside `FCMHandler.handleMessage`.

-**Q: Is this package compatible with iOS and Android?**
-A: Yes, it supports both platforms.
-Ensure proper notification permissions are configured for iOS.

-**Q: What if I encounter issues with FCM setup?**
-A: Verify your Firebase configuration and ensure the correct Google Services file (`google-services.json` for Android, `GoogleService-Info.plist` for iOS) is included in your project.
+**Q: iOS not receiving notifications?**
+📲 Ensure permissions and capabilities are properly set in Xcode.

 ---